jrcramos/Hybrid-modeling-of-bioreactor-with-LSTM/README.md

  or simulate from saved files.
 Different plots are generated and a excel file "structures_fit_results.xlsx" with the overall results.

- The folder ~/data contains data_cho.xlsx with the feed DoE details and the simulations of concentrations over time generated using a dynamic model.
+ The folder ~/data contains data.xlsx with the feed DoE details and the simulations of concentrations over time generated using a dynamic model.
  This is a synthetic dataset, the model was created based on the metabolic model proposed by Robitaille et al. (2015).
-It also contains "data_cho.mat" which import the concentrations, feed and other relevant informations.
+It also contains "data.mat" which import the concentrations, feed and other relevant informations.
- Futhermore when imported into matlab data_cho(i).accum is the total amount of a metabolite that should be in the bioreactor over time, it is the "sum of all added concentrations × volume added - sample volume × reactor concentration".
-The file also contains data_cho(i).m_r which are the reacted amounts over time.
-The calculation of data_cho(i).accum is made during the process of data_cho(i).m_r calculation.
+ Futhermore when imported into matlab data(i).accum is the total amount of a metabolite that should be in the bioreactor over time, it is the "sum of all added concentrations × volume added - sample volume × reactor concentration".
+The file also contains data(i).m_r which are the reacted amounts over time.
+The calculation of data(i).accum is made during the process of data(i).m_r calculation.
 The latter is described in the supplementary material of this paper